Madaditya/filefire/README.md

   **● Wake-on-LAN**

-Unique about this is you could use this application to browse/access the files on any REMOTE device(Windows/Linux)weather another android or a desktop hosting a sftp server.
+Unique about this is you could use this application to browse/access the files on any REMOTE device(Windows/Linux) whether another android or a desktop hosting a sftp server.

 Uses X11 port fowarding to enable over the internet file access.